La Modelo: The battles of April 2000

 Most of the victims were wounded with a firearm and some with a knife.
 Their ages range from 23 to 43 years old.

 Other incidents

 In 2016, the dismembered remains of at least 100 prisoners and visitors were found in drain pipes at the jail.

 On 21 March 2020, at least 23 prisoners were killed and 83 injured during a riot which erupted amid fears over spreading of SARS-CoV-2 through prison walls during the COVID-19 pandemic.
 Prisoners across the country were protesting against overcrowding as well as poor health services ever since the outbreak of COVID-19.

+On 16 May 2024, Elmer Fernandez, the prison's director who had been in office since 4 April, was shot dead by a motorcycled gunman while he was returning home from work in Bogota.